torch2424/wasm-by-example/examples/hello-world/hello-world.assemblyscript.en-us.md

 }
 ```

-Then, let's compile that into a wasm module, using the [AssemblyScript Compiler](https://github.com/AssemblyScript/assemblyscript/wiki/Using-the-compiler):
+Then, let's compile that into a wasm module, using the [AssemblyScript Compiler](https://github.com/AssemblyScript/assemblyscript/wiki/Using-the-compiler), which will output a `hello-world.wasm`:

 ```bash
 asc hello-world.ts -b hello-world.wasm